networkteam/Networkteam.Neos.MailObfuscator/README.md

 Neos MailObfuscator
 -------------------

-In order to make life for spammers more difficult this package provides an obfuscation of email addresses.
+In order to make life for spammers more difficult, this package provides an obfuscation of email addresses.
 The email address is obfuscated by a rot13 like algorithm with random offsets.

-When the link is clicked the email address is unobfuscated by the same algorithm in JavaScript:
+When the link is clicked, the email address is unobfuscated by the same algorithm in JavaScript:

 ```html
 <a href="mailto:foo@example.com">foo@example.com</a>